Revisiting Flavor Model and Leptogenesis: Numerical analysis

-Then, we can determine the $\delta_{CP}$.
-In Fig.~ \ref{fig:mixing-angle}, we show the allowed region for the $\sin^2 \theta_{12}$, $\sin^2 \theta_{23}$, $\sin^2 \theta_{13}$, and $\delta_{CP}$ within 3$\sigma$ standard deviation for NuFit-6.0 data~\cite{Esteban:2024eli}.
-Here we also take into account for the CP asymmetry in Eq.~\eqref{eq:Dirac-Yukawa-matrix-NL} numericaly, which are realized the BAU of the present universe.
-Then the allowed regions for mixing angles and CP violating phases are same in Ref.~\cite{Morozumi:2017rrg}.
-Hereafter we consider the special case in the Dirac Yukawa couplings in Eq.~\eqref{eq:Dirac-Yukawa-matrix-NL} such that we assume the only $y_D^\text{NLA}$ is complex parameter, while the $y_D^\text{NLS}$ is assumed a real parameter.
-In Fig.~\ref{fig:mixing-angle}(a), the mixing angles $\sin^2 \theta_{12}$ and $\sin \theta_{13}$ are shown, while the $\sin^2 \theta_{23}$ and the CP violating phase for the normal hierarchy (NH) are shown in Fig.~\ref{fig:mixing-angle}(b)\footnote{In the inverted hierarchy (IH), the allowed regions are same as Ref.~\cite{Morozumi:2017rrg} even if we consider the special case such that we assume the only $y_D^\text{NLA}$ is complex parameter, while the $y_D^\text{NLS}$ is assumed a real parameter. }.
+In our numerical analyses, we use the NuFit-6.0 data~\cite{Esteban:2024eli}.
+The allowed regions for mixing angles and CP violating phases are same in Ref.~\cite{Morozumi:2017rrg}.
+Hereafter we consider the special case in the right-handed Majorana neutrinos in Eq.~\eqref{eq:right-handed-Majorana-neutrino-mass-matrix} such that we assume the only $y_\xi $ is complex parameter, while the $y_{\xi '}$ is assumed a real parameter, for simplicity\footnote{We can take the coupling $y_{\phi _S}$ for Eq.~\eqref{eq:right-handed-Majorana-neutrino-mass-matrix} as real parameter in general.}.
+In Fig.~\ref{fig:mixing-angles}, we show the allowed region for the $\sin^2 \theta_{12}$ and $\sin^2 \theta_{13}$ within 3$\sigma$ standard deviation for NuFit-6.0 data~\cite{Esteban:2024eli}.
+We also show the allowed regions for the $\sin ^2\theta _{23}$ and Dirac CP violating phase $\delta _{CP}$ in the normal hierarchy (NH) and inverted hierarchy (IH) case which are shown in Figs.~\ref{fig:mixing-angle-and-delta-CP} (a) and (b), respectively.
+Here we take into account for the CP asymmetry numerically, which are realized the BAU of the present universe, since there are rich complex parameters in Eq.~\eqref{eq:Dirac-Yukawa-matrix-NL}.
+The $\sin^2 \theta_{23}$ and the CP violating phase $\delta _{CP}$ for the NH and IH case are shown in Fig.~\ref{fig:mixing-angle-and-delta-CP}(a) and (b), respectively.
+In the IH case, the allowed regions are same as Ref.~\cite{Morozumi:2017rrg} even if we consider the special case such that we assume the only $y_\xi $ is complex parameter, while the $y_{\xi '}$ is assumed a real parameter in Eq.~\eqref{eq:right-handed-Majorana-neutrino-mass-matrix}.

 The Majorana phases $\eta_1$ and $\eta_2$ are determined by using PMNS matrix as follows: